 - Partnerships — Partner with another on-campus organization to create a more noticeable and attractive booth at organization recruiting events.

 Need more ideas?
-Ask other Chapter Presidents through the Google Group, contact the vice president of Chapter development or start a conversation through PRSSA social media.
+Ask other Chapter Presidents through the Google Group, contact the vice president of Chapter development, vice president of member services or start a conversation through PRSSA social media.
 You can also see the best recruitment ideas generated at the Leadership Rally in the Chapter Handbook (PDF).